 What it’ll cost: Prices for host clubs run from about $30-$140 for two hours, depending on the quality of the joint.
 A pink salon will set you back about $20, while escort services -- where the ladies come to your room -- start around $250 an hour.

 Be warned: Don’t just pop into places to check them out -- bouncers are known to hustle tourists with exorbitant, non-negotiable entrance fees.

-Did you know?
-Kabukicho is home to a large region of ladyboys, the term for transgenders who also work the district.
-Make a note, lest you suffer your own personal Crying Game.
+Did you know: Kabukichō is home to a large region of ladyboys, the local term for transgender individuals who also work the district.

 Be aware: Don’t talk poorly about the Thai monarchy to folks in Thailand (even to sex workers) -- doing so has landed some loud-mouth tourists in jail.

 Did you know: Nightlife columnist Bernard Trink gave Soi its name, after the late T. G. "Cowboy" Edwards.
 He was a retired American airman who, in addition to often sporting a cowboy hat, opened one of the first bars there in 1977.

 6. Zona Norte

 What to expect: Though the late-2000s saw multiple travel advisories about America’s favorite border city, it’s far safer today than it was a few years ago.
 La Coahuila -- the main street of Zona Norte -- is a few blocks off Avenida Revolucion and is lined with strip clubs (which, predictably, double as brothels) and young women waiting outside hotels waiting to escort you upstairs.

 What it’ll cost: On the street, you’ll pay about $25 plus $5 for “the room,” regardless of whether you’ve got a hotel to take them to or not.
 In the strip clubs, it’ll cost you more -- anywhere from $50-$100.